Stay and Eat

 There is a smorgasbord of quality and award-winning restaurants, cafes, bars and tea rooms, offering everything from three-course fine dining to fish and chips by the sea.

-Many venues offer spectacular views across the channel, such as the Cliffe Restaurant and Bar, located on the famous Leas of Folkestone, with panoramic views of the stunning seafront.
+Many venues offer spectacular views across the channel, such as the Cliffe Lounge Bar & Kitchen, located on the famous Leas of Folkestone, with panoramic views of the stunning seafront.

 Diners at Rocksalt Restaurant can see the fishing boats bobbing around in the harbour below and enjoy the freshest fish, or meat reared on the nearby farms.